 Please could I have your feedback.
 There is a writing challenge which I am participating in.
 The theme is fantasy and must have the opening line of ‘There weren’t always dragons in the Valley.‘ I have written the short story below and any critique or feedback is welcome.

 My name is Zilkrix and I am writing to you from a hill peak in the Amazon.
 It’s been 10 years since the flare.
 Time has rapidly changed, but for me it still feels like yesterday, and that’s because time feels different now, less elastic.
 I was 30 when the flare struck, and now 10 years later, you’d think I’d look older, when in fact I don’t look a day over 18.
 That’s what the mutation did.
 The energy gave us a burst of vitality, and now we’re younger than before.
 Humans mutated into different races with power over the elements and hybrids of animals.
 This change made way for some unusual combinations.
 Whatever combination you can imagine, it exists.
 Ethnicity and nationality are things of the past.
 The real shock for me was the evolution of animals, trees, and plants.
 Dragons and unicorns are now reality.
 There are forests forged entirely of mushrooms, bigger than old office buildings.
 Flowers can walk and move locations, and shape-shifting is very much a trend.
-The shapeshifting humans do prevent you from talking to every creature like a baby and trying to pet it.
+The shapeshifting humans do prevent you from talking to every creature like a baby and trying to pet it, just incase you’re petting a human in disguise.
 From experience, I can tell you this can be mortifying.
-The night life of the new Earth is a magical place.
+The night life of the New Earth is a magical place.
 The flare blessed all living creatures with the gift of UV luminous, which we can switch on and off as we choose.
 Each of us has unique patterns of UV lines, which me and my sister call HD tattoos.
-It helps to create nights of light, colour, and beauty from all the different creatures.
+It helps to create nights of light, colour, and beauty with all the different creatures.
 The real surprise for me was the evolution of fruit.
 Trees were given the ability to not only whip people with their branches when disrespected.
 But to also harvest dead animals by turning their meat into fruit.
 From the skin of the fruit, we are able to determine which animal the meat belongs to.
 It’s made hunting for food so simple, and although some animals still hunt each other.
-Hunting is mostly now a playtime for many creatures, without the fatality.
+Hunting is mostly a playtime for many creatures, without much fatality.
 It’s a fun game we humans participate in with the animals, and it’s so much fun.
 Everything has become more heightened and fuller of life.
 It’s an awakening of magic to the senses, and it helped make the loss of the old world easier to bear.
 The more time went on, the more you understood why it needed to be done.
-More importantly, how deep down we were prepared for change.
+More importantly, how prepared we were for change.

-‘Put on the news!” she yelled.
+‘Put on the news!
+“She yelled.”